 You might be thinking, well that was a lot of information.
 How does this help me?
 Well knowing is half the battle.
 And now you’re aware of all the different changes that you might experience in the postpartum period, expectations versus reality, and even steps you can take prior to the birth of your baby to help with this transition.

 You get to go into motherhood with your eyes wide open rather than feeling unplesantly surprised by it.
 One last thing: this won’t automatically make motherhood easy.
 There are still going to be a lot of hard moments, that’s inevitable.
 Plus we can’t possibly prepare for everything that might happen during this time.
 My hope is that this helps you create a foundation and a strong base to continue to build on.

-And if you need more support throughout your pregnancy or postpartum, please reach out to Dr. Kirsten Vadelund.
-I specialize in maternal mental health and am also a new mom myself and truly understand how challenging motherhood can be.
-I can help you navigate this overwhelming and sometimes isolating transition so you can cut out the noise and focus on what really matters to you.
-Let me be a part of your village!
+And if you need more support throughout your pregnancy or postpartum, please reach out to schedule with a provider at Integrated Care Clinic.
+We specialize in maternal mental health and am also a new mom myself and truly understand how challenging motherhood can be.
+We can help you navigate this overwhelming and sometimes isolating transition so you can cut out the noise and focus on what really matters to you.
+Let us be a part of your village!